-Does yogurt go bad?
-You probably want to know the answer to this question because yogurt is known as one of the healthiest dairy products (especially Greek probiotic yogurt).
-Of course, as all dairy products do, yogurt spoils.
-It’s a commonly used product, so we all would benefit from knowing a little bit more about its shelf life, proper storage and how to tell if yogurt has gone bad.
+If you’re wondering “does yogurt go bad, even if I keep it refrigerated?” then this short article is for you.
+Even though yogurt is a product of fermentation of milk, similarly to other dairy products, yogurt does spoil.
+Since yogurt is known as one of the healthiest dairy products (especially Greek probiotic yogurt) we all would benefit from knowing a little bit more about its shelf life, proper storage and how to tell if yogurt has gone bad.
 Also, if you would like to store yogurt for an extended period of time, this article will provide you with a few pieces of information about freezing yogurt.

 How To Store Yogurt

 Just like most dairy products, yogurt has to be stored in the fridge and tightly covered all the time.
 If it’s not covered, it might pick up odors from other food in the fridge and it starts to dry out.
 If you need to extend the shelf life of yogurt, you can freeze it.
 Yogurt should be frozen in an airtight container and thawed in the refrigerator.
 You shouldn’t try to speed up the thawing process by keeping the yogurt in room temperature.

 Image used under Creative Commons from Mom the Barbarian